fabie37/Bevali/timelog.md

 ### 18 Nov 2021

-* *7 hours* Refactoring P2P Server so Peer class can be used to connec
+* *7 hours* Refactoring P2P Server so Peer class can be used to connect and threads are handled more nicely